API examples to manage personal access tokens, organizations, and flags

 Retrieve a target group by name

-Retrieve a specific target group using its name instead of its UUID.
+Retrieve a specific target group using its name instead of its ID.
 This endpoint returns details about the target group, including its description, conditions, and associated resources.

 Request